msgSAP/ovp/CreateInitialOVP.md

 #### Add associations to the status and country to ZRAPH_##_I_OVPFilter
 The association target is ZRAPH_I_OverallStatus.
-The connection is done using fields TravelStatuns and overall_status of the corresponding views.
+The connection is done using fields TravelStatus and overall_status of the corresponding views.
 Alias the association with _Status and expose it in the projection list.

 The association target is I_Country.